rajatg231/spring-boot-task-manager/README.md

 # TASK MANAGER API WITH SPRING BOOT
 A CRUD API for Task Management System using Spring Boot, and PostgreSQL database.
-For frontend UI follow this [link](https://github.com/rajatg231/flutter-task-manager.git)
+For frontend UI follow this [link](https://github.com/rajatg231/flutter-task-manager.git).

+A working demonstration of the task manager can be seen in this [video](https://www.loom.com/share/6592251f03b74094952b2f31f3c91b45).

 ## Running Spring Boot Application
 This repository contains a Spring Boot application that you can clone and run on your local machine.
 Follow the steps below to get started.